 One way we learn how project research results connect to participatory approaches and development outcomes is by synthesizing our findings through mini case studies.
 In addition, we have in-depth case studies as listed below.
 We use IMEP data to synthesize at a regional and program level through the annual regional analysis and strategic planning and program analysis and strategic planning documents.
 Processes are implemented as needs emerge in different aspects of the program, resulting in a variety of products to meet said needs.
 These multiple processes and products are used at different points to support planning and evaluation.

 Our learning framework is shaped by program theory as conceptualized in our theory of change (ToC), which was developed through an iterative process with the CCRP leadership team.
-The ToC helps us identify funding strategies at the project, regional, and program levels; identify research priorities and appropriate partners; and determine the lens through which to evaluate our work.
+The ToC, along with thematic ToCs, regional ToCs, and project level ToCs, helps us identify funding strategies at the project, regional, and program levels; identify research priorities and appropriate partners; and determine the lens through which to evaluate our work.
 The ToC provides a unified framework to understand how the CCRP’s research outputs and our grantee support processes combine to create impact.
-We are systematically testing the hypothesis and approaches embedded in our ToC through monitoring and evaluation questions.
+We are systematically testing the hypothesis and approaches embedded in our ToC through strategic learning questions and longer-term evaluation questions.